 Madama Butterfly premiered at Teatro alla Scala in Milan, Italy in 1904.
-It premiered at the Met in 1907.
+It premiered at the Metropolitan Opera in 1907.

 Madama Butterfly is about a Geisha’s broken heart